 Audio streaming platforms may be the future of mental health app development

 Initial research findings show that people in lockdown experience significant twists with their sex drive.
 Some will withdraw, some will crave even more human connection than before.
 But digital gives new ways to navigate through it as well.
 Femtasy is a female-focused startup and the first audio streaming platform with sensual stories for women and couples.

-The app, developed by EL Passion, has already proved in the German-speaking countries, that sensual time, “me time” and self-love can reduce stress and anxiety significantly.
+The app has already proved in the German-speaking countries, that it can reduce stress and anxiety significantly.
 Now they’re expanding into a global English-speaking market.